google/WebFundamentals/src/content/en/updates/2017/01/payment-request-updates.md

     },

-This is commonly used to show positions such as shipping or tax amounts that depend upon selection of shipping address or shipping options.
+This is commonly used to show positions such as shipping or tax amounts that depend on selection of shipping address or shipping options.
 Chrome indicates pending fields in the UI for the payment request.

 ### requestPayerName